img

 • Style code: To generate your own style code, add --sref random to a prompt, and the output will contain a usable code.
 You can also use ready SREF codes from other creators.
 Currently it's not possible to extract a style code from the image or prompt that initially doesn't have one.

-• Character Reference (e.g., --cref URL) This parameter allows you to use an image as a character reference, helping create consistent characters in various situations.
+• Character Reference (e.g., --cref URL) - Allows you to use an image as a character reference, helping create consistent characters in various situations.
 For better results, the reference image should be created in Midjourney.
 You can use multiple links, separated by a space.

 • Generic Image weight.
 The link will be located at the beginning of the prompt, influencing the overall style, color and character appearance. --iw goes to the end of the prompt together with other parameters (default = 1, min = 0, max = 3).